jeka-dev/jeka/docs/examples.md

-Examples are probably the quickest way to learn Jeka.

-This is someplace where we can some examples :
+You can find some examples in below to learn more about Jeka:

-* [Samples](https://github.com/jerkar/jeka/tree/master/samples) used for Jeka testing
+* [Samples](https://github.com/jerkar/jeka/tree/master/samples) are used for testing Jeka

-* [Working Examples](https://github.com/jerkar/working-examples) demo more complex use cases
+* [Working examples](https://github.com/jerkar/working-examples) are more complex use case demos